kodi-game/game.libretro.beetle-cygne/README.md

 Standalone port of Mednafen WonderSwan to libretro, itself a fork of Cygne.

-This add-on has been renamed from Cygne to Beetle Wonderswan.
+This add-on has been renamed from Beetle Cygne to Beetle Wonderswan.

 ### License